kelvinink/dissertation/dissertation_docs/submit_works/final_report/draft1.md

 # Related Works

 # System Architecture
-Rcas is a system aims at providing cryptocurrency investors some insights with the help of sentiment analysis.
+Rcas is a system aims at providing cryptocurrency investors some insights by applying sentiment analysis.
 The analysis starts by collecting comment messages from social media.
 We extract those fields that we concern and filter out the others.
 Then, these preprocessed data are fed into our sentiment analysis model and produce some sentiment statistics.
-The next step is to aggregate these sentiment analysis and display it on dashboard.
+The next step is to aggregate these sentiment analysis and display it on a dashboard.
 ![rcas system architecture](fig/RCAS.png)
 The overall architecture of RCAS system is shown in Figure 1.
 The system consist of five subsystems.
 (1) a streaming data source that collect data from Twitter streaming API; (2) a streaming message queue that stores and distribute data collected from data source; (3) a machine learning service that provides sentiment analysis services; (4) a streaming data analysis subsystem that can analyse data in distributed cluster; (5) a visualization module for displaying results.
 Our system runs and benchmarks on public cloud.
-To enable fast deployment, each of the components is run as docker container.
+To enable fast deployment, each of the components runs as docker container.
 In the following sections, we will introduce these subsystems one by one.

 ## Streaming Data Source
 Streaming data source is a submodule that can streamingly push data into our system.
 It collects cryptocurrency related data from social media or any other channel.
 And performs some filtering that removes corrupted data.
 Then publishes them to the streaming message queue.
 Any social media platform are fine, such as twitter, reddit and facbook etc. The only difference is that the more diversify demogrphics is the platform the better result we will get.